Hotch potch stew, also known as Hairst Bree, is a traditional Scottish recipe made with lamb or mutton and spring vegetables.

 - Preheat the oven to 325.

-- Put the stock and lamb shoulder in a casserole with a lid, cover with a piece of parchment and a lid.
-Cook the lamb shoulder for 2.5 hours or until tender, then cool for an hour and refrigerate until the fat has risen to the surface of the pot and the lamb is stiff, which will make sure it doesn’t fall apart when it’s cut.
+- Season the lamb with the salt and allow to rest for an hour.
+Put the lamb shoulder in a dutch oven, cover with cold water, add a bay leaf.
+Top with a lid and cook for 2.5 hours or until fork tender.
+Cool for an hour and refrigerate until the fat has risen to the surface of the pot and the lamb is stiff.

-- Remove the chunks of fat from the pot (it will remove easily) then transfer the lamb to a cutting board, pat dry, and with a paring knife, carefully remove the fat cap, and then the bone.
+- Remove the fat from the pot and discard.
+Transfer the lamb to a cutting board and pat dry.
+Carefully remove the fat cap and then the bone with a paring knife.
 Cut the lamb into 1 inch pieces and reserve separately from the liquid.